hoodlm/loganhooddotcom/resume.md

 but I am open to new opportunities.
 I strongly prefer fully-remote positions, but I'm willing to consider hybrid positions in the Charlotte, NC metro area.

-Two (broad) areas I'm interested in for the future:

-1. Security; not compliance box-checking and rent-seeking, but meaningful improvements that provides privacy and safety for real people.
-2. Efficiency; getting more done with fewer kilowatts and less e-waste.

 ## Professional Experience

 ### 2014-Present - SDE at Amazon Web Services